josharsh/100LinesOfCode/automate_repo_creation/README.md

 ### Note: If you don't have VS code you can comment the last line of `script.sh`

-### Things needed to run:
+### Things needed to run

 - `PyYaml`
 - `requests`
 - `Github Personal Access Token`

-### Create github personal access:
+### Create github personal access

-- Go to Github Setting -> Developer Setting -> Personal Access Token -> Generate new token or simply go to this [link](https://github.com/settings/tokens/new)
+- Go to Github Setting -> Developer Setting -> Personal Access Token -> Generate new token or simply go to this [link to generate a new token](https://github.com/settings/tokens/new)

 - Make sure to select `repo` in scope while generating token